Runo22/DormLogin/README.md

 - If you saw a file called Debug.log it will be deleted at the next time you run net.bat

-- If code doesn't work download the latest web driver: https://sites.google.com/a/chromium.org/chromedriver/downloads
+- If code doesn't work, download the latest web driver: https://sites.google.com/a/chromium.org/chromedriver/downloads

 Optional: